squads-fabrica-software/react-camera/README.md

 The image screenshot will also be cropped accordingly.

 _3:4 is the only resolution supported at the moment.
 Hopefully we'll be able to support other resolutions in the future._

-**Example:**

-Only the highlighted area will be shown in the screen to the user and the screenshot will be cropped acordingly.

-_What happens under the hood:_

-_How the user sees it on the screen:_

-_Cropped screenshot:_